International Brain Tumour Awareness Week – The Moments, Memories, and Pizza

 I was 15 years old.

 Actually, the surgery wasn’t too bad.
 I’ve had others since then, and the first surgery was probably one of my best experiences.
-Minus the food.

 My face was puffy.
 I had bruises along my jawline.
 If someone put a candle in my mouth, I’d pass as a pumpkin.
 Appropriate, because Halloween was near.
+I swear the mirror cracked as I looked at the stitches and squeaked out a, “It doesn’t look bad.”

 “Did you want to ask him a question?”